Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Alcohol can disrupt the healing process and make it harder to recover from medical procedures or accidents.
 Alcohol can also impair the body’s ability to protect and repair itself from injury, infection, or disease.

-Heavy drinkers of alcohol are more prone to contracting diseases, such as pneumonia and tuberculosis.
+Heavy drinkers of alcohol are more prone to contracting diseases like the flu and pneumonia.
 The body will have an impaired ability to ward off infections up to 24 hours after being intoxicated.

 Inflammation